lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 - **CL** — Consensus Layer.
 The Ethereum layer that runs proof-of-stake, coordinates validators, chooses the canonical chain, and provides finality.
 - **MaxEB** — Maximum Effective Balance.
 Raised by [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) from 32 ETH up to 2048 ETH for validators with `0x02` withdrawal credentials.
 - **WC** — Withdrawal Credentials.
 The 32-byte field on a validator that determines where its stake exits to and which key type it uses.
 All Lido core validators use credentials pointing to the `WithdrawalVault` contract.
-- **`0x01` / `0x02` keys** — validator key types, distinguished by withdrawal credentials prefix. `0x01` keys are capped at 32 ETH effective balance; `0x02` keys support effective balance up to 2048 ETH (MaxEB) and allow top-ups and consolidations.
+- **`0x01` / `0x02` keys** — validator key types, distinguished by withdrawal credentials prefix. `0x01` keys are capped at 32 ETH effective balance; `0x02` keys support effective balance up to 2048 ETH and allow top-ups and consolidations.
 - **Predeposit** — the minimal deposit (32 ETH) required to activate a validator.
 Required for both `0x01` and `0x02` keys.
 - **Top-up** — an additional deposit to an already-activated `0x02` validator, raising its balance toward the 2048 ETH cap.
 - **Consolidation** — an [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) operation that merges a source validator's balance into a target `0x02` validator.
-- **CMv1 / CMv2** — Curated Module v1 (the existing curated module with 0x01 withdrawal credentials, also known as Node Operators registry, or simply Curated Module) and Curated Module v2 (the new curated module supporting 0x02 withdrawal credentials only).
+- **CMv1 / CMv2** — CMv1 (the existing curated module with 0x01 withdrawal credentials, also known as Node Operators registry, or simply Curated Module) and CMv2 (the new curated module supporting 0x02 withdrawal credentials only).
 - **CSM** — Community Staking Module, Lido's permissionless staking module.
 - **SDVT** — Simple DVT module, the staking module that runs distributed validators.
 Uses the same code base as CMv1.
 - **Deposit Reserve** — a portion of Lido's buffered ether protected from withdrawal demand and reserved for CL deposits, ensuring stake rebalancing and migration deposits are not blocked.